AndronixApp/docs/installations/non-modded-os/untitled.md

 ![](../../.gitbook/assets/deb.png)

 * The first three options will install Debian with the mentioned [Desktop Environment](https://en.wikipedia.org/wiki/Desktop_environment).
-The last **Non-DE** variant installs Debian without any Desktop Environment and is recommended for using the distro only with a _Command Line Interface_.
+The **Non-DE** variant installs Debian without any Desktop Environment and is recommended for using the distro only with a _Command Line Interface_.The first three options will install Debian with the mentioned [Window Manager](https://en.wikipedia.org/wiki/Window_manager).

 {% hint style="success" %}
 We recommend to choose **XFCE variant** as it is the most stable, smooth, advanced and customizable Desktop Environment present at the moment